srubrecht/AR/README.md

 # AR

-Demonstration of 3D headshot to be used on an augmented reality business card.
+Demonstration of AR to be used on business cards and other media.

-Built from basic HTML and JS script derived from the work of Nicolo Carpignoli and Jerome Etienne.